redFrik/udk16-Immersive_Technologies/udk161215/README.md

 ![01particlesystem](01particlesystem.png?raw=true "particlesystem")

-click play in unity and and then run the following code in supercollider. it will track the amplitude from the microphone and send a value (1-10) over to unity depending on how loud the sound is.
+click play and then switch over to supercollider and run the following code. it will track the amplitude from the microphone and send a value (1-10) over to unity depending on how loud the sound is.

 ```
 s.boot;